vitphire/DownOnSpot/README.md

 - ✅ Simple CLI interface

 > [!NOTE]
-> Free Spotify users can can't exceed 160kbit/s.
+> Free Spotify users can not exceed 160kbit/s.
 Change the `quality` setting in the `settings.json` file to `Q160` or lower.
 If you want to download 256 or 320kbit/s, you need to use a premium account.

 ## ⚒️ Building